dhruviyer/pennlabspractical/README.md

+# Disclaimer
+This project used a MySQL server running locally on my machine with the db pennlabsinterview, so it won't work unless you also create a MySQL db under the same name on your machine, but this oculd easily be ported to the cloud using Google Cloud SQL (which I have experience in) or AWS.
+Also, on the front-end, I wasn't able to get list visualization done or get the delete commands in the front-end since they removed that ability from forms in HTML5

 # Penn Labs: Backend Technical Project
 Let's build an API server for Trello!
 If you're not familiar with Trello, it's not a problem.
 Trello is a task-management tool that has 3 major functional components: Boards, Lists, and Cards.
 Each Board can contain many lists, which in turn can contain many cards.